marked42/learning-notes/react/react.md

 ### Context and Provider Pattern

-When passing props from parent compoent to descendant components across multiple levels, manual property passing down is is cumbersome and makes parent component and child components highly coupled together.
+When passing props from parent component to descendant components across multiple levels, passing down properties manually is cumbersome and makes parent component and child components highly coupled together.
 React provides context property to do it automatically.

 First we need a context provider, which must implements function `getChildContext()` to provide context to any components in subtree.